Lauren Jauregui

 Lauren Michelle Jauregui Morgado (/ˈhaʊrɛɡi/; born June 27, 1996) is an American singer and songwriter.
 She rose to prominence as a member of the girl group Fifth Harmony, which became one of the best-selling girl groups of all time.
 Jauregui began experimenting with different sounds and exploring solo songwriting, collaborating on songs with Marian Hill, Steve Aoki and Halsey.
 She signed to Columbia Records to release her debut solo single "Expectations" in October 2018.

-In 2019, Jauregui released the song "More Than That".
-In 2020, she contributed "Invisible Chains" to the soundtrack of the film Birds of Prey (2020), released the Tainy-produced Latin urban song "Lento", and the song "50ft".
 Jauregui independently released her debut solo extended play (EP) Prelude (2021), and its follow up, In Between (2023).
+She participated in the 34th edition of the competition series Dancing with the Stars in 2025.

 Early life

 Jauregui was born on June 27, 1996, in Miami, Florida, to Cuban parents Michael Jauregui and Clara Morgado.
 Her father is a plant manager, and her mother is a teacher, who moved to the United States when Fidel Castro came to power.
-Jauregui has mostly Cuban ancestry and some Spanish.
 The eldest of three siblings, Jauregui attended a co-ed Catholic school from pre-K through sixth grade.
 She then attended Carrollton School of the Sacred Heart, an all-girls Catholic college preparatory school in Miami, on academic scholarship.
 She was in the international baccalaureate program of the school, and participated in the talent show and softball team.
 Throughout her school years, Jauregui expressed herself through the arts, while she enjoyed "constantly creating", singing, writing, dancing, choreographing, playing piano and painting.